 Now you are ready to install more packages.
 There are quite a few I cannot live without, there I ran

-apt-get update apt-get install vim-nox etckeeper htop iotop parted smartmontools
+apt-get install vim-nox etckeeper htop iotop parted smartmontools